A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Allow larger subsidies for lower-income households: As explained below, subsidies for enrollees up to and including 400% of FPL are larger than they were under the original ACA structure, because the ARP/IRA reduced the percentage of income that people have to pay for their coverage.
 This includes premium-free benchmark plans (second-lowest-cost Silver) for subsidy-eligible applicants with household income up to 150% of FPL.

-But the ARP subsidy enhancements are scheduled to sunset at the end of 2025 unless they’re extended again by Congress.8 When the enhancements expire after 2025, subsidies will revert to their pre-ARP structure in 2026.
+But the ARP subsidy enhancements have expired, meaning subsidies have reverted to their pre-ARP structure in 2026.
 Here’s what that means:

-• Income cap reinstated: Households earning more than 400% of FPL will no longer qualify for subsidies, regardless of the percentage of their income they would have to pay in premiums.
-In other words, the “subsidy cliff” will return.
+• Income cap reinstated: Households earning more than 400% of FPL no longer qualify for subsidies, regardless of the percentage of their income they would have to pay in premiums.
+In other words, the “subsidy cliff” has returned.

-The return to unenhanced subsidies will make coverage less affordable for all Marketplace enrollees who currently receive subsidies.
-The impact could be particularly severe for enrollees whose household income exceeds 400% FPL, especially if they’re older or in areas where ACA plans have relatively high pre-subsidy premiums (see chart below).
+The return to unenhanced subsidies is making coverage less affordable for all Marketplace enrollees who had been receiving subsidies.
+The impact will be particularly severe for enrollees whose household income exceeds 400% FPL, especially if they’re older or in areas where ACA plans have relatively high pre-subsidy premiums (see chart below) because they will be responsible for the full amount of their plan’s premium.
 This could potentially lead to reduced enrollment and higher uninsured rates.

-To get an idea of how sunsetting the subsidy enhancements will impact subsidy eligibility and subsidy size, we looked at the ten states that are projected to have the highest average pre-subsidy Marketplace premiums in 2026.9
+To get an idea of how sunsetting the subsidy enhancements are impacting subsidy eligibility and subsidy size, we looked at the ten states that were projected to have the highest average pre-subsidy Marketplace premiums in 2026.8 We focused on older enrollees (age 55) with household income above 400% FPL, all of whom lost their entire subsidy when the ARP’s subsidy enhancements expired at the end of 2025.

-If the subsidy enhancements are allowed to sunset at the end of 2025, the rules will revert – starting in 2026 – to the subsidy rules set by the ACA.
-Here’s how the ACA premium subsidy rules worked prior to the ARP: 10
+With the subsidy enhancements expired, the rules have reverted to the subsidy rules set by the ACA.
+Here’s how the reinstated ACA premium subsidy rules work: 9

-• Subsidies were available if household income was at least 100% of the federal poverty level (FPL), or more than 138% FPL in states that had expanded Medicaid eligibility under the ACA.
+• Subsidies are available if household income is at least 100% of the federal poverty level (FPL), or more than 138% FPL in states that had expanded Medicaid eligibility under the ACA.
 However,

-• Subsidies were not available if household income was more than 400% FPL, regardless of the percentage of income a household would have to spend to buy coverage.
-This resulted in a "subsidy cliff" at 400% FPL.
+• Subsidies are not available if household income is more than 400% FPL, regardless of the percentage of income a household would have to spend to buy coverage.
+This results in a “subsidy cliff” at 400% FPL.

 Temporary subsidy enhancements under the ARP and IRA